Breathing and Stress

 Other benefits may include lowered blood pressure and levels of stress hormones, improved lung function and digestion, decreased blood sugar and cholesterol, improved immune system function, central physiological stability, greater mental clarity, calmness, and a greater sense of self-awareness.

-The Conscious Breathing Method
+The Rhythmical Breathing Method

 The basic method requires a conscious effort to allow the breathing to be managed from the lower abdomen.